menu

 Whiting - Pembroke is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Whiting - Pembroke is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Whiting - Pembroke does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Whiting - Pembroke in 2022 was $29,468, which is low income relative to Maine, and lower middle income relative to the rest of the US.
-This equates to an annual income of $117,872 for a family of four.
+The per capita income in Whiting - Pembroke in 2022 was $32,082, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
+This equates to an annual income of $128,328 for a family of four.
 However, Whiting - Pembroke contains both very wealthy and poor people as well.

 The people who call Whiting - Pembroke home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Whiting - Pembroke residents report their race to be White, followed by Native American.
 Important ancestries of people in Whiting - Pembroke include English, Irish, German, French, and Scottish.